tpascarella/sr50/docs/investing/human-capital.md

 :::tip Advantages

 - Unlimited ROI potential.
-- Deeply gratifying expanding your skills.
+- Deeply gratifying expanding your skillset.
-- You will become far more valuable in our competitive world.
+- You will become far more valuable in the competitive job market.

 :::

 :::danger Disadvantages

-- Difficult to quantify.
+- Difficult to measure and quantify.
 - Does not pay immediate dividends.
-- Requires a leap of faith.

 :::